mjisoton/matomo-bypass-adblock/README.md

 4. Again, some very popular blocklists have the rule to block the '_.php?action_name=_' part of the tracking URL (Crazy, right?
 That's way to invasive).
 So instead of using _GET_ requests, you will have to configure the tracking code to use _POST_ requests.

-After you've done everything, then there's a change that your code will not be blocked.
+After you've done everything, then there's a chance that your code will not be blocked.
 Obviously, I recommend only tracking the visitor after he/she gave the consent.
 On Matomo, that's pretty easy.
 The 'tracking-code.js' file above is the final example.

 Ah, after the visitor gave the consent, just call `_paq.push(["setConsentGiven"]);`.
 Otherwise, your code will load, but it wont send any request to your instance.